Feedzai raises $200M at a $1B+ valuation for AI tools to fight financial fraud – TechCrunch

 Within that bigger trend, solutions based on artificial intelligence have really emerged as critical to the task of identifying and fighting those illicit activities.
 Not only is that because AI solutions are able to make calculations and take actions and simply process more than non-AI based tools, or humans for that matter, but they are then able to go head to head with much of the fraud taking place, which itself is being built out on AI-based platforms and requires more sophistication to identify and combat.

-For banking customers, Feedzai’s approach has been disruptive in part because of how it has conceived of the problem: it has built solutions that can be used across different scenarios, making them more powerful since the AI system is subsequently “learning” from more data.
+For banking customers, Feedzai’s approach has been disruptive in part because of how it has conceived of the problem: It has built solutions that can be used across different scenarios, making them more powerful since the AI system is subsequently “learning” from more data.
 This is in contrast to how many financial service providers had conceived and tackled the issue in the past.

 “Until now banks have used solutions based on verticals,” Nuno Sebastiao, co-founder and CEO of Feedzai, said in the past to TechCrunch.
-“The fraud solution you have for an ATM wouldn’t be the same fraud solution you would use for online banking which wouldn’t be the same fraud solution would have for a voice call center.”
-As these companies have refreshed their systems, many have taken a more agnostic approach like the kind the Feedzai has built.
+“The fraud solution you have for an ATM wouldn’t be the same fraud solution you would use for online banking which wouldn’t be the same fraud solution you would have for a voice call center.”
+As these companies have refreshed their systems, many have taken a more agnostic approach like the kind Feedzai has built.

-The scale of the issue is clear, and unfortunately also something many of us have experienced first-hand.
-Feedzai says its data indicates that the last quarter of 2020 that show consumers saw a 650% increase in account takeover scams, a 600% in impersonation scams, and a 250% increase in online banking fraud attacks versus the first quarter of 2020.
-(Those periods are, essentially, before pandemic and during pandemic comparisons.)
+The scale of the issue is clear, and unfortunately also something many of us have experienced firsthand.
+Feedzai says its data indicates that the last quarter of 2020 shows consumers saw a 650% increase in account takeover scams, a 600% in impersonation scams and a 250% increase in online banking fraud attacks versus the first quarter of 2020.
+(Those periods are, essentially, before-pandemic and during-pandemic comparisons.)

 “The past 12 months have accelerated the world’s dependency on electronic financial services – from online banking to mobile payments, and in turn have increased fraud and money laundering activity.
 Our services are in more demand than ever,” said Sebastiao in a statement today.